MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

 1. LSTM networks are pretty good at modeling analog effects with short time-variances.
 However they don't work that well if the effect has longer time-variances (phasers, chorus) or memory (delay, reverb).
 2. It's hard to evaluate how similar a predicted audio signal is to its target audio signal.
 Evaluation metrics underestimate low energy high frequency information, in other words they don't "hear" the noisy stuff.
 3. Smaller and less computationally expensive models can produce pretty good results, the performance gain achieved by adding layers or more hidden units to a LSTM network are small compared to the added computational cost.
+4. Working with raw audio, the size of your dataset gets big.
+In this project I avoided using any feature extraction to analyse how the LSTM networks learn and predict when fed with raw audio.